How much does property maintenance cost in Thailand

 Villa and House Maintenance

-For private villas, owners are fully responsible for upkeep or may contract private management companies.
+Villa owners are fully responsible for maintenance or may hire property management companies.

 Utilities & Regular Expenses